-The Company's remuneration policy for senior executives is currently established by its Compensation Committee.
-Fortitude Re's compensation policy provides for a fixed base salary along with a short term incentive ("STI") of an annual bonus which is calculated based on both Fortitude Re's and the individual employee's performance.
-The Company's Human Resources Department participates in annual surveys designed to review local compensation practices/standards to ensure Fortitude Re's compensation packages are in keeping with industry and market standards.
+The Company's remuneration policy for senior executives is established by its Compensation Committee and Board.
+FRL's compensation policy provides for a fixed base salary along with a short term incentive ("STI") of an annual bonus which is calculated based on both FRL's and the individual employee's performance.
+The Company also offers long-term incentive ("LTI") payment to certain senior level employees that is a fixed amount granted annually and vests on a three-year schedule.
+The Company's Human Resources Department participates in annual surveys designed to review local compensation practices/standards to ensure FRL's compensation packages are in keeping with industry and market standards.